 SQ3R) Knowing what you need to get out of your reading will help you choose the appropriate learning strategy and set your reading speed.
+The appropriate choice helps to maximize comprehension and reading efficiency.
+Having a planned reading schedule with realistic and attainable goals will ensure a successful learning outcome.
+There are many factors that contribute to slow reading speed.
+Concentration Are you unable to concentrate for a specific block of time that allows you to complete a task (e.g. reading a full text chapter)?
+Where do you study?
+Vocabulary Comprehension.
 Cornell Learning Strategies Center.
 Active Reading Strategies - Active Reading Strategies - McGraw Center - Princeton University.

 Textbook Reading Strategies.
 Before You Read Preview.